Virtual screening: Pharmacophore models

-Shape-Based Virtual Screening
+Shape-based virtual screening

 Shape-based molecular similarity approaches have been established as important and popular virtual screening techniques.
 At present, the highly optimized screening platform ROCS (Rapid Overlay of Chemical Structures) is considered the de facto industry standard for shape-based, ligand-centric virtual screening.
 It uses a Gaussian function to define molecular volumes of small organic molecules.
 The selection of the query conformation is less important, rendering shape-based screening ideal for ligand-based modeling: As the availability of a bioactive conformation for the query is not the limiting factor for screening — it is more the selection of query compound(s) that is decisive for screening performance.
+Other shape-based molecular similarity methods such as Autodock-SS have also been developed.

-Field-Based Virtual Screening
+Field-based virtual screening

-As an improvement to Shape-Based similarity methods, Field-Based methods try to take into account all the fields that influence a ligand-receptor interaction while being agnostic of the chemical structure used as a query.
-Examples of other fields that are used in these methods are Electrostatic or Hidrophobic fields.
+As an improvement to shape-based similarity methods, field-based methods try to take into account all the fields that influence a ligand-receptor interaction while being agnostic of the chemical structure used as a query.
+Various other fields are used in these methods, such as electrostatic or hydrophobic fields.

-Quantitative-Structure Activity Relationship
+Quantitative-structure activity relationship

-Quantitative-Structure Activity Relationship (QSAR) models consist of predictive models based on information extracted from a set of known active and known inactive compounds.
-SAR's (Structure Activity Relationship) where data is treated qualitatively and can be used with structural classes and more than one binding mode.
+Quantitative-structure activity relationship (QSAR) models consist of predictive models based on information extracted from a set of known active and known inactive compounds.
+SAR's (structure activity relationship) where data is treated qualitatively and can be used with structural classes and more than one binding mode.
 Models prioritize compounds for lead discovery.

 Machine learning algorithms

 Machine learning algorithms have been widely used in virtual screening approaches.
 Supervised learning techniques use a training and test datasets composed of known active and known inactive compounds.
-Different ML algorithms have been applied with success in virtual screening strategies, such as recursive partitioning, support vector machines, k-nearest neighbors and neural networks.
+Different ML algorithms have been applied with success in virtual screening strategies, such as recursive partitioning, support vector machines, random forest, k-nearest neighbors and neural networks.
 These models find the probability that a compound is active and then ranking each compound based on its probability.

-Substructural analysis in Machine Learning
+Substructural analysis in machine learning

-The first Machine Learning model used on large datasets is the Substructure Analysis that was created in 1973.
+The first machine learning model used on large datasets is the substructure analysis that was created in 1973.
 Each fragment substructure make a continuous contribution an activity of specific type.
 Substructure is a method that overcomes the difficulty of massive dimensionality when it comes to analyzing structures in drug design.
 An efficient substructure analysis is used for structures that have similarities to a multi-level building or tower.
 Geometry is used for numbering boundary joints for a given structure in the onset and towards the climax.
 When the method of special static condensation and substitutions routines are developed this method is proved to be more productive than the previous substructure analysis models.